-I have developed 5 workshops that are themed around grounding, boundaries, creativity, connection and communication which are at the core of my work with the company.
+I have developed 7 workshops that are themed around grounding, boundaries, creativity, connection and communication which are at the core of my work with the company.
 They also combine the styles we work with: the dances of the Orishas, Afro Brazilian and Afro Cuban styles, Hip Hop styles, yoga (in particular the chakras) and contemporary dance.
+The workshops are:

-At Maya Gandaia I offer these workshops either as 3 hour sessions or as a full retreat as deeper work for those interested, and I work with these principles at Ella Mesma Company to aid the creative process and invite a more supportive environment.
+At Maya Gandaia I offer these workshops either as 3 hour sessions or as a full retreat as deeper work for those interested, and I work with elements of these principles at Ella Mesma Company to aid the creative process and invite a more supportive environment.